larsnikander/Nikander.Umbraco.VariantCopy/readme.md

 inspired by https://github.com/jkulker/TFE.CopyVariantContent

 # Getting Started
-This package is supported on Umbraco 9, 10 and 11
+This package is supported on 10 and 11
+Use 0.1.7 for Umbraco 9 support

 # Installation